What’s Going on in the North Woods

 A photography captures a specific, very brief, point in time.
 From the point of view of the photograph, there is no before or after, just that split second – a point in time than can never exist again.

 Creating a Photograph Philosophy

 And, since you are capturing a never to be repeated point in time, it is best to know what your goal is when you press the shutter button.
 Before picking your camera again, give some thought to these questions:

 - Is my goal to create an incredible photograph every time?

-- Is my goal to create a “disposable” photograph that brings short-term joy to the viewer?
+- Or is my goal to create a “disposable” photograph that brings short-term joy to the viewer?

-- Is my goal to create some feeling of emotion when my photographs are viewed?
+- And is my goal to create some feeling of emotion when my photographs are viewed?
 If so, what is that emotion?

 Better Photos Start with a Photograph Philosophy